Skip to content

 Storage Configuration

-Cosmos Curator supports all S3-compatible object stores (e.g. AWS, OCI, Swiftstack, GCP).
+Cosmos Curate supports all S3-compatible object stores (e.g. AWS, OCI, Swiftstack, GCP).
 You only need to configure your ~/.aws/credentials file properly and pass in an S3 prefix.

-Documentation: Initial Setup - Storage Configuration (see bullet 5)
+Documentation: Initial Setup - Storage Configuration (refer to bullet 5)

 Scaling to Production Platforms